geripgeri/lets-split-guide/assembly.md

 ## Mount the Diodes

+**The pcb showed in the picture down below is not exactly the same as the one I used but the placement of the diodes is the same...**

 Diodes allow current to flow in one direction only.
 Mount the diodes with the black line facing the square pad.

 ![](http://i.imgur.com/uJPqbiB.jpg)